Documentation Menu

 .run();

 Once a project exists, you can trigger a run by providing only the project name.
-RegressionBot loads the saved configuration automatically.
-This is the recommended pattern for recurring CI jobs.
+The stored configuration is loaded automatically.

 const client = new RegressionBot(process.env.REGRESSIONBOT_API_KEY!);